 Alliance Française Kilkenny hosts French themed cultural evenings on a monthly basis.
 These events are open to all.
 We encourage participation from both English and French speakers.

-Membership of the Alliance Française costs only €10 per year and you can sign up with a member of the Committee at any of the events.
+Membership of the Alliance Française costs only €10 per year (or free if you are taking a class) and you can sign up with a member of the Committee at any of the events.

 Now that the thaw is coming you can venture out again and with Spring in the air (officially if not in fact) you may be thinking of your somewhat neglected garden.
 If this is the case, we have just the man for you in our next Cultural Evening at the Alliance Francaise in Kilkenny which takes place next Monday 12th March at 8.30pm.
 That man is non other than Tanguy de Toulgoet one of our teachers in the Alliance and teacher and proprietor of Dunmore Country School (www.dunmorecountryschool.ie) in Durrow in County Laois.
 This wonderful French Jardin Potager is run on biodynamic principles (mixing plants that work together and support each other) and is highly successful and offers courses to suit all levels and interests.